Skip to main content

 clipboard_ec277c053eb7ad2e3e61be1d1f563bb8c.png

-NOTE: For Secure Web Gateway users, contact your Skyhigh Security engineer to understand how this is set up in the App Prism ruleset.
+NOTE: For Secure Web Gateway (On-Prem) users, contact your Skyhigh Security engineer to understand how this is set up in the App Prism ruleset.

 Coach users but allow access to ChatGPT